Bushell1987/tiktok-python-seller/README.md

 once you have perfromned this then you are ready to go live with the next steps

-This is all perfromed using the main.py file
+This is all perfromed using the authenticate/main.py file to save the keys in the yaml file